What-dev/schematic-drag/README.md

 4. Scroll while holding to change its distance.
 5. Release the left mouse button to stop dragging.

+Dragging is only active when the camera is in freecam mode and when there is no menu open.

-Dragging is only active with no screen open and only for enabled, unlocked placements.
-Without freecam, normal Minecraft and Litematica behavior is unchanged.
+Schematic-drag is also only enabled for unlocked placements.
+Without meeting these conditions, normal Minecraft and Litematica behavior is unchanged.

 ## Building